Indie on Wheels – Pineville Library

 Mobilizing years of research, Wilkinson looks at the devastating toll economic inequality is taking on people around the world, and shows that societies with the smallest gaps between rich and poor enjoy the highest levels of health and happiness across all social and economic classes.
 The result is a timely and accessible reassessment of some of our most cherished socio-economic principles and myths.
 As one reviewer observed, the research of Wilkinson and his colleagues “will change the way you think about life, liberty, and the pursuit of happiness.”

-Free and open to the public.
+This program is free and open to the public.
 Please register in advance.

 This program is sponsored by Culture Blocks— a community partnership between ASC, Charlotte Mecklenburg Library and Mecklenburg County Park and Recreation to bring arts and cultural experiences closer to where residents live.